Adriacom I Business Services & Immigration

 1. Either opt to trade under your own name or choose a unique business name

-2. Complete the CRPS registration form.
-You’ll be asked to provide personal details, your desired sole trader business name (if different from your own name), and the business activity code amongst others
+2. Complete the standard CRPS registration form.
+You’ll be asked to provide personal details, your desired sole trader business name (if different from your own name), and the business activity code, amongst others.

-3. Register for VAT (if requested and desired)
+3. Register for VAT (if required or desired)

-4. Register with the local municipality and obtain permits or licenses if needed
+4. Register with the local municipality and obtain any necessary business permits or licenses

-5. Obtain the Certificate of Registration, which includes your unique tax identification number
+5. Obtain the Certificate of Registration, which includes your unique Tax Identification Number (PIB)

 6. Order a company stamp